Division of Public Health Protection and Safety

 Before renewal of registration can be issued, the registrant must submit evidence of having completed 10 contact hours approved by the Committee.
 Ten contact hours of continuing education are required per year.

-Protocols for Acquiring Contact Hours (Protocols for acquiring contact hours - dated 7/99)
+Protocols for Acquiring Contact Hours (Protocols for acquiring contact hours - Sept.
+2014)

 RS Official Sign-In Sheet